Course Objectives This course aims to describe and explain -

 Under step 1 and 2 on the form, indicate 'Not Required'

-At that point, tuition fees of the following amounts (NB: subject to adjustment, depending on precise details) should be paid through PAWS:
+At that point, tuition fees of the following amounts should be paid through PAWS (NB: these may be subject to adjustment, depending on details yet to be published by the U of S):

 Graduate students currently registered at the University of Saskatchewan should register through PAWS after receiving permission from Dr John Pomeroy (eMail).
 Students must complete the Course Override / Late Registration Form and deliver to the address below.